-Back in October of 2000 I went on a camping safari in the Serengeti.
+A number of years back I went on a camping safari in the Serengeti.
 It was a dream trip and one of my greatest experiences.
 I chose this story to start the narrative since it combines my favorite moment of the trip followed up by a statistically impossible encounter.
 This wasn’t the first time I ran into someone somewhere, where there was a loose thread attached.
-When I was in Israel I ran into the Rabbi that Bar Mitzvahed me, on my first trip to Costa Rica I almost ran over one of my best friends from college trying to catch a connecting flight( last time I saw him was 5 months earlier in DC…on the flight back I read about a white-water rafting trip in a place called Costa Rica…we had not spoken since i last saw him…he was on the same flight!)
+When I was in Israel I ran into the Rabbi that Bar Mitzvahed me, on my first trip to Costa Rica I almost ran over one of my best friends from college trying to catch a connecting flight( last time I saw him was 5 months earlier in DC…on that flight back I read about a white-water rafting trip in a place called Costa Rica…we had not spoken since I last saw him…he was on my connecting flight to Costa Rica !)